This is also called secondary active transport

 C: carrier protein/glucose permease

-In the absorption of glucose into cells lining the ileum (small intestine),
+In the absorption of glucose into cells lining the villi within the ileum (small intestine),

 the glucose symporter